 Many Instances have strong rules about the use of crossposters, especially because if you use them from Twitter to Mastodon, your Mastodon account could be considered like a bot and also bots are sometimes strongly regulated.
 So check your Instance policy before using them.

-If you want to mention a Twitter user in a toot crossposted to Twitter and you want his-her username to be clickable both by Mastodon and by Twitter users, you must write it as follows:
+If you want to mention a Twitter user in a toot crossposted to Twitter and you want their username to be clickable both by Mastodon and by Twitter users, you must write it as follows:

 All the Mastodon Instances that together form the entire “Mastodon Galaxy” are part of something much bigger called the Fediverse.